jnguyen1111/Clicklab-DotClicker/README.md

 The program features these keyboard commands
  * s: Starts the program
  * p: Pauses the program
- * q: Quite the program
+ * q: Quit the program

 # License
 Released under the Mit License